decentldotland/ANS/README.md

 # Motivation

-Using and adopting names service accross Arweave ecosystem has several benefits:
+Using and adopting names service across Arweave ecosystem has several benefits:
-- faciliate of sharing addresses and sending AR/PSTs
+- facilitate sharing addresses and sending AR/PSTs
 - create an economic cycle through domains financial activities (trading)
-- the ability to be used as social profiles contructors in Arweave based social networks (e.g. decent.land users)
+- the ability to be used as social profiles constructors in Arweave based social networks (e.g. decent.land users)
 - a decentralized gravatar-like use-case